Health Basics: What Are You Training For?

 We train children to be healthy and productive members of society.
-They go to school from Pre-K to 12th grade.
-They learn respect for elders.
-They learn history, math, science, and english, all to be trained and well versed once they are old enough to be part of society and make an impact.
+From Pre-K to 12th grade they learn respect for elders and they learn history, math, science, and English, all to be trained and well versed once they are old enough to be part of society and make an impact.
 We were once children who were trained, but for so many of us, training stopped.

 It's easy to grow when you're part of a system, guided through everything, and spoon fed knowledge.
 Jobs have training classes so you can learn more about your role to be better at it once training is over.
 People who have hobbies take classes to improve their skills.
 A goal is set for you that someone else has established — they tell you what is in your best interest and they tell you who you'll become.

 But we grow up and we eat and drink the same things we did as kids — the things our parents and the school system trained us to eat and drink.
 One of the most frustrating aspects of being a kid is not having options: you have to go to the school your parents say, you have to go to church on Sunday, you have to wear shoes for the dance.
 You're older and have a whole world of options at our disposal, why would you want to eat Lunchables, fast food chicken nuggets, Cheetos, Pop Tarts, or Lucky Charms?
 Why would you want to drink Danimals, Capri Sun, or Hawaiian Punch?
 You have to train your body to be better.